 Cleaning your preparation bulb is actually a fairly simple process:

 Wash both the tip and the bulb with warm water and soap.

 Please remember to store them in a clean, cool, and dry place in between uses.

-Bottom-friendly Diet Tips
+Bottom-Friendly Diet Tips

 What most people don’t realize is that being ready to bottom at the drop of your pants actually starts with your diet.
-If you maintain a healthy diet full of fiber (either natural or through fiber supplementation), douching should only take a few minutes (and for a lucky few, not necessary at all).
+If you maintain a healthy diet full of fiber (either natural or through fiber supplementation), anal prep should only take a few minutes (and for a lucky few, not necessary at all).

 Why fiber?
 Think back to the last time you saw a dog poop.
 Have you ever seen them use toilet paper?
 No!
 This is because their food is naturally super high in fiber, which causes their stool to bulk together in one smooth, bulky mass.

-While it’s hard for most of us to naturally incorporate enough fiber into our diet through fresh fruits, vegetables, leafy greens, whole grains, and unprocessed bran, adding supplements is a great alternative.
+While it’s hard for most of us to naturally incorporate enough fiber into our diet (through fresh fruits, vegetables, leafy greens, whole grains, and unprocessed bran), adding supplements is a great alternative.
 Most of us are probably familiar with drugstore brands like Metamucil, Citrucel, and Colon Cleanse Daily Fiber, which all come in pill and/or powder form.
 Another option is designer fiber, like Pure for Men, which was specifically designed for those who enjoy bottoming.

 If going the supplement route, you’ll need a lot of patience while you find the right timing and dosage of fiber to ensure maximum cleanliness for your body.
 I always recommend taking your fiber before bed since this allows absorption and optimization to occur while you’re sleeping and then going to the toilet when you wake up in the morning.